shelfio/aws-lambda-libreoffice/readme.md

 CMD [ "handler.handler" ]
 ```

+### Lambda Configuration

+- At least 3008 MB of RAM is recommended
+- At least 45 seconds of Lambda timeout is necessary
+- For larger files support, you can [extend Lambda's /tmp space](https://aws.amazon.com/blogs/aws/aws-lambda-now-supports-up-to-10-gb-ephemeral-storage/) using the `ephemeral-storage` parameter

+## Usage (For version 4.x; based on a Lambda Docker Image)

 Given you have packaged your Lambda function as a Docker image, you can now use this package:

 ```javascript